Home > news > Licences can be immediately suspended if driver fails police eye sight test.

 Licences can be immediately suspended if driver fails police eye sight test.

-Written by admin on February 07th 2013
+Written by Admin on February 07th 2013

 A new procedure has been launched today (7th February 2013) which gives the police the power to request an immediate suspension of a driver’s licence if the driver fails a police eyesight test.